Making Digital Communications Relevant in a Multiscreen World

 If you want to hook a customer’s attention, you may have multiple outlets to do so, but precious seconds to get it done in.
 The former is a blessing for customer engagement; the latter sounds like a curse, but can actually be an advantage.

 Competition for eyeballs is fierce.
 The key to producing glance-able content that can grab someone within that eight-second attention span is relevancy.
 Given that relevancy and context are constantly shifting, this is easier said than done.
 This rinse and repeat formula should sound familiar: create emails (newsletters, sales offers, etc.), add design elements that are tailored to each of your audience’s devices and include a call to action that drives these consumers to do more with your business.
 Execute the email, conduct A/B testing to determine its effectiveness and tweak as necessary.
-However, while these optimizations are important, email open and click-through rates across most verticals continue to remain low.
+However, while these optimisations are important, email open and click-through rates across most verticals continue to remain low.

-Deploying a uniform design scheme optimized for every device you’re looking to reach is important.
+Deploying a uniform design scheme optimised for every device you’re looking to reach is important.
 But, is it enough to drive engagement and generate the success metrics you’re looking for?
 We can all agree that design is a crucial element, but, consider the dozens or hundreds or even thousands of unread messages that sit in the Promotions tab of the average Gmail user’s inbox, unopened and unloved.
 Are they there because hours of effort weren’t poured into their design?
 Or, is it more likely that they just lacked relevancy and the user’s first thought was, “I’ll get to that tomorrow” and then never did?

-A digital communications strategy that emphasizes glance-able and responsive multiscreen content is one that has a greater likelihood of driving engagement.
+A digital communications strategy that emphasises glance-able and responsive multiscreen content is one that has a greater likelihood of driving engagement.
 But, with eight seconds or less to make it count, in the face of competitors who are doing much the same thing that you are, and in markets where consumers’ digital expectations are high and getting higher, the business challenge of relevancy, context, what next and what if are as present and more daunting than ever.

 You may also like